Verneur Edmund Pratt

 Pratt invented the Optigraph an early microfilm reader.
 This development led to the formation of the International Filmbook company to manufacture and sell microfilm reading equipment.
 An innovative approach to film reading was the use of cassettes that allowed for rotating the view of the film.
 Unfortunately, the expense of this innovation led to the bankruptcy of International Filmbook.

 Along with Edmund C. Pratt Verneur was awarded United States Patent 2999477 for a fire alarm (September 12, 1961).
-Edmund Pratt and the estate of Verneur Pratt were also been assigned United States Patent 3388245 (invention attributed to Donald R. Larsen) for a Multicolor lighting apparatus (July 11, 1968).
+Edmund Pratt and the estate of Verneur Pratt were also assigned United States Patent 3388245 (invention attributed to Donald R. Larsen) for a Multicolor lighting apparatus (July 11, 1968).